Extensions API Reference

 sourcePath?: string;

-/** The adapter or source identifier that produced this input when sourceKind is 'extension-reference'. */
+/** The adapter that produced this input when sourceKind is 'extension-reference'. */

 adapterId?: string;